 Disable “auto play” of videos on various apps (YouTube, Facebook, etc.)

 - Constantly using energy to play videos will definitely take away more battery.

 Turn off notifications for applications that you will only use momentarily

 - Since each notification that pops up drains battery, it is better to avoid when possible.
 Do this for the applications that you will NOT need a constant update for perhaps like Google maps, iTunes store, Soundhound, etc. UNLESS you really need or prefer it of course (no judgment here)

 Phone Still Dies Despite the Care Provided?

 Sometimes, despite all of our efforts invested to provide care for something, it may still not be enough.
 But always remember to not be so hard on yourself, you did your best and that’s all that is asked for.
 And so, even with all the suggestions applied from above, our phones may still continue to die.
 Here are some additional tips:

 (As an Amazon Associate I earn from qualifying purchases)

 Invest in an external phone battery charger

 - Sometimes we really do need to charge our phones especially when expecting an important phone call or using that emergency GPS but there is no outlet around.
 That is when an external battery charger can REALLY come in handy.
-I really like the Anker brands and RAVPower brands.
+I really like the Anker brands.
 A decent sized battery capacity would be 10,000 mAh (good for maybe 2-3 full charges) or you can go for the 30,000+ mAh ones if you need more charging.